Okinoshima (Fukuoka): Legend

 Japan's two oldest historical documents, the Kojiki and the Nihon Shoki, include references to Okinoshima.
 Per the Kojiki and Nihon Shoki, When Amaterasu Omikami and Susanoo no Mikoto made a vow, Amaterasu bit into pieces Susanoo's sword, and the three Munakata goddesses were born from the pieces that blew out.
 She then sent them to Japan where they were by the Munakata clan.
 The Munakata Taisha, a collection of three shrines in Munakata, is dedicated to the goddesses.
 Locals continue to worship them for protection across the sea.
 Likewise, the island itself is considered a deity.
 The mainland has several Okinoshima worship sites as travel to the island is restricted.

 Okinoshima has several traditions and taboos involving conduct both on and off the island.
 Ritual purification must be performed by undressing and bathing in the ocean.
 Nothing, even a blade of grass, may be removed from the island.
-No one may speak of what they have seen or heard during their stay (oiwazu-no-shima).
-Women are not allowed to set foot on the island (nyonin kinsei).
+No one may speak of what they have seen or heard during their stay (oiwazu-no-shima お言わずの島).
+Women are not allowed to set foot on the island (nyonin kinsei 女人禁制).
 The only men permitted on the island are priests, researchers, military, and the media.
 Fishermen limit themselves to the port and do not enter the interior.
 Prior to receiving UNESCO World Heritage status in 2017, two hundred people (all-male) would visit the island once a year to celebrate the 1905 victory at the battle of Tsushima situated nearby.
 Following the site's heritage inscription, this yearly event has since been canceled.

 These restrictions contribute to Okinoshima's reputation as a place of mystery.
 Other names for the island include “Island where gods dwell,” “Shosoin Treasury of the sea,” “Island of mystery,” and “The Unspoken One.”
 Archeological evidence dates religious rituals since the 4th century.
 Numerous iwakura (sacred rocks) from that time remain intact.
 Over 80,000 artifacts have been unearthed, which are now considered national treasures.
 The sacred view of Okinoshima and various taboos and prohibitions may have deterred travel to the island and preserved the artifacts.

 The island's deity was said to guard a popular trade route to Korea.
 In exchange for safe passage, fishermen provided offerings that included swords, flat-iron ingots, elaborate mirrors and bronze dragon heads.
 The offerings were concealed underneath stones or scattered between boulders.

 In the 1600s, a Christian feudal lord, Kuroda Nagamasa, collected the offerings and put them in a tower of his castle.
 According to legend, the tower began to shake, bright objects streaked through the sky, and diseases plagued Nagamasa's people.
 Nagamasa returned the objects to the island, and the unsettling events stopped.

 Today, many of the treasures are on display in the Munakata shrine on Kyushu.